thelderop/Unit-1-Project/README.md

     Background music
     Pirate theme via CSS!!!!!
-    Prevent shapes from spawning on top of one another
+    Prevent shapes from spawning on top of one another Change play again button so it doesn't have to refresh the page

 Technologies used: HTML, CSS, Javascript